 “Plan ahead,” says Sonia Bailey, “A snack and a small salad in your handbag can prevent poor choices/having to eat takeaway unexpectedly.”

 Put your phones down!
-Watch Chrismas morning unfold through your eyes, those are memories you can’t get back!
+Watch Christmas morning unfold through your eyes, those are memories you can’t get back!
 Love, laugh and be with the ones who matter most.

 Giving and receiving is great, but being truly happy and at peace within yourself even for a day is a beautiful gift which will be felt, this is something our mums would like to emphasise.